Difference Between Severity and Priority

 Severity is categorized in different categories depending on the impact of the defect on the application:

-- Minor/Moderate: Any feature that is implemented and working differently from the expected behaviour but its impacts are tolerable and would not harm the application too much, and the overall functionality of the application is not affected.
+- Minor/Moderate: Any feature that is implemented and working differently from the expected behavior but its impacts are tolerable and would not harm the application too much, and the overall functionality of the application is not affected.
 A minor defect can wait to be resolved for some time, or it can be tackled in the next release of the application.
 For example, on the Terms and Condition page, one of the links is not working.

 - Low: Any defect that does not harm the functionality but is a valid defect and needs to be corrected.
-Cosmetic bugs like spelling mistakes and slight misalignment of fonts fall in this category.
+Cosmetic bugs like spelling mistakes and slight misalignment of fonts fall into this category.
 A few spelling mistakes on a web page are an example of a Low Severity defect.

 Priority